Deadly Officer Involved Shooting In St. Pete Prompts Newly Created Task Force

 ST. PETERSBURG, Fla.
 (CW44 News At 10) – St. Petersburg Police are releasing new details in an ongoing investigation involving a deadly officer-involved shooting on Wednesday that left two officers injured and the suspect dead.
 The Use Of Deadly Force Task Force that was recently established to provide transparency in such cases is now leading the investigation into this incident.

 Earlier this year, communities across Pinellas County demanded a task force be created for transparency and accountability when investigating officer involved shootings.
+In the Thursday press conference, Chief Anthony Holloway of the St. Petersburg Police Department reminded citizens, “Remember, this is what the community asked for and we said we would do this.
+The agency that is involved in the shooting or use of deadly force will not investigate their own.”
 Now, that task force has been deployed and new details were released Thursday.
-“As a police chief that’s one call you don’t want to get, saying that one of your officers is down, maybe two.
-I can tell you that’s the longest ride of my life, trying to get there,” said Chief Anthony Holloway, St. Petersburg Police Department.
+“As a police chief, that’s one call you don’t want to get, saying that one of your officers is down, maybe two.
+I can tell you that’s the longest ride of my life, trying to get there,” said Chief Holloway.

 The deadly shooting in St. Pete left two officers injured and the suspect dead Wednesday.
 In October of 2020, police say 20-year-old Dominique Harris was allegedly involved in a child abuse case where he was accused of physically lifting a 15-year-old victim into the air and body-slammed him on a basketball court.
 According to Chief Holloway, at the time, the 15-year-old victim “was then taken to the hospital where he had bruises to his ribs.”